+How’s your sleeping?
 Is it time to up-level your mattress?
-Poor quality or worn-out mattresses can lead to all sorts of health problems including back pain.
+Old and worn-out mattresses can lead to all sorts of health problems including back pain.
 You should be snoozing on the crème de la crème.
-While it’s true this kind of cloud-level comfort usually doesn’t come cheap, we’ve found the best mattress sales that will make the chore of trading in your old mattress for a new model less of a strain on your bank account.
+This kind of cloud-level comfort usually doesn’t come cheap, we’ve found the best mattress sales that will make the chore of trading in your old mattress for a new model less of a strain on your bank account.
 Best of all, leading brands such as Layla and Casper are currently taking on retailers with their own mattress deals — making now the perfect time to breathe fresh life into your sleep station.